 J. Theodore Pena, Professor.
 Roman archaeology, Roman and pre-Roman Italy, city of Rome, Pompeii, ancient economy, ceramic analysis, material culture studies.

-Benjamin Porter, Assistant Professor.
-Archaeology, Near Eastern archaeology, Middle East, Arid Environments, anthropology, Heritage, tourism, and Museum Studies.
+Benjamin W. Porter, Associate Professor.
+Near Eastern Studies, Bronze and Iron Age Levant, field archaeology, archaeological method and theory, Near Eastern archaeology, Middle East, Arid Environments, anthropology, Heritage, tourism, and Museum Studies.

 Carol Redmount, Associate Professor.
 Near Eastern Studies.